zfox23/Spatial-Audio-API-Examples/experiments/web/space-inspector/README.md

 # Run the web app
  Spin a local http server on your computer (ex: `python -m http.server`) and navigate to the index.html page of the app.
 - You appear as a white *dot* at the origin of the 3d space.
-The *dot* is a sphere of radius 0.4 meter.
+The *dot* is a sphere of radius 0.2 meter.
 - The floor grid helps appreciate the size of the space, the finer grid is 1x1 meter.
-- The camera is is 3rd person looking down at your *dot*
+- The camera is in 3rd person mode looking down at your *dot*
 - You can already move in the space while disconnected

 # Connect